 Human Resources -- Support the preservation of the Human Resources Board.
 Food, shelter and health services should be made available to low-income groups.

+Health -- Support the maintenance of services provided by the Health Department.
 Support HIV antibody testing for marriage license applicants and convicted sex crime offenders and the notification of sex partners of persons who test positive.